-In 2020, the firm’s pro bono work in response to the COVID-19 crisis has ranged from representation of an international nonprofit promoting development of vaccines to individual representation of families faced with eviction, homelessness, and domestic violence.
+The types of matters our attorneys handle and the organizations we partner with reflect the firm’s commitment to social justice.
+With emphasis on work that impacts systemic issues, we undertake pro bono matters that strengthen families, empower communities, and protect civil rights.
+In 2020, the firm’s pro bono work in response to the COVID-19 crisis ranged from representation of an international nonprofit promoting development of vaccines to individual representation of families faced with eviction, homelessness, and domestic violence.

-- Providing stability for families across Tennessee by filing adoption petitions for adoptive parents where the biological parents are absent, including complying with parental notice requirements, coordinating home studies, and litigating as required in state court.
+- Providing stability for families across Tennessee by filing adoption petitions in state courts for adoptive parents where the biological parents are absent, and resolving family conflict through parenting plan mediation with the Nashville Conflict Resolution Center.

 Protect Civil Rights